1. Our Collection of your Information

 To the extent that a given application supports personal messaging functionality between and among end users, you may receive personal messages from other end users.
 You can disable this functionality by using the unsubscribe and other disabling instructions in the given application.

-4. Our Security Measures to Protect your Personal Information
+6. Our Security Measures to Protect your Personal Data

 Our Company uses industry-standard technologies when transferring and receiving data exchanged between our Company and other companies to help ensure its security.
 This site has security measures in place to help protect information under our control from the risk of accidental or unlawful destruction or accidental loss, alteration or unauthorized disclosure or access.
 However, “perfect security” does not exist on the Internet.
 Also, if this website contains links to other sites, our Company is not responsible for the security practices or the content of such sites.

 We are a global company.
-Information collected from you may be stored and processed in the European Economic Area, the United States or any other country in which our Company or agents or contractors maintain facilities, and by accessing our sites and using our services, you consent to any such transfer of information outside of your country.
-Such countries may have laws which are different, and potentially not as protective, as the laws of your own country.
+Information about you may be stored and processed in the European Economic Area, the United States or any other country in which our Company or agents or contractors maintain facilities, and by accessing our websites and using our mobile apps, software and services, you consent to the transfer of your information outside of your country.
+Such countries may have laws which are different, and potentially not as protective as the laws of your own country.

-Whenever we share personal data originating in the European Economic Area or Switzerland, we will rely on lawful measures to transfer that data, such as the Privacy Shield or the EU standard contractual clauses.
-If you reside in the EEA or other regions with laws governing data collection and use, please note that you are agreeing to the transfer of your personal data to the United States and other jurisdictions in which we operate.
+Whenever we share personal data originating in the EEA, the UK or Switzerland, we will rely on lawful measures to transfer that data, such as the Privacy Shield or the EU standard contractual clauses.
+If you reside in the EEA, UK or other regions with laws governing data collection and use, please note that you are agreeing to the transfer of your personal data to the United States and other jurisdictions in which we operate.
 By providing your personal data, you consent to any transfer and processing in accordance with this Policy.